odinapp/odin/README.md

 ## License

-Distributed under the AGPLv3 License.
-See `LICENSE.md` for more information.
+Distributed under the GPL-3.0 License.
+See `LICENSE` for more information.

 ## Contributers